Marvell Technology (NASDAQ:MRVL) Updates Q2 2022 Earnings Guidance

-Marvell Technology (NASDAQ:MRVL) issued an update on its second quarter 2022 earnings guidance on Tuesday morning.
-The company provided EPS guidance of $0.280-0.340 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.300.
+Marvell Technology (NASDAQ:MRVL) updated its second quarter 2022 earnings guidance on Tuesday.
+The company provided earnings per share guidance of $0.280-0.340 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.300.
 The company issued revenue guidance of $1.03 billion-1.10 billion, compared to the consensus revenue estimate of $1.04 billion.

+The firm also recently announced a quarterly dividend, which will be paid on Wednesday, July 28th.
+Investors of record on Friday, July 9th will be paid a $0.06 dividend.
+The ex-dividend date of this dividend is Thursday, July 8th.
+This represents a $0.24 dividend on an annualized basis and a yield of 0.44%.
+Marvell Technology’s payout ratio is currently 41.38%.

-In other news, CEO Matthew J. Murphy sold 20,000 shares of the business’s stock in a transaction on Monday, May 17th.
-The shares were sold at an average price of $42.66, for a total transaction of $853,200.00.
-The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-Also, CFO Jean X. Hu sold 16,071 shares of the business’s stock in a transaction on Thursday, April 15th.
-The stock was sold at an average price of $48.54, for a total transaction of $780,086.34.
+In other Marvell Technology news, CFO Jean X. Hu sold 16,071 shares of the business’s stock in a transaction dated Thursday, April 15th.
+The shares were sold at an average price of $48.54, for a total value of $780,086.34.
 Following the transaction, the chief financial officer now directly owns 73,182 shares in the company, valued at $3,552,254.28.
+The transaction was disclosed in a document filed with the SEC, which is available through this link.
+Also, CEO Matthew J. Murphy sold 20,000 shares of the business’s stock in a transaction dated Tuesday, June 15th.
+The shares were sold at an average price of $53.57, for a total transaction of $1,071,400.00.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders have sold 43,571 shares of company stock valued at $1,998,236.
-0.33% of the stock is owned by insiders.
+In the last three months, insiders sold 73,571 shares of company stock worth $3,604,736.
+0.33% of the stock is currently owned by insiders.

 Marvell Technology, Inc, together with its subsidiaries, designs, develops, and sells analog, mixed-signal, digital signal processing, and embedded and standalone integrated circuits.
 It offers a portfolio of Ethernet solutions, including controllers, network adapters, physical transceivers, and switches; single or multiple core processors; application specific integrated circuits; and printer SoC products and application processors.